satssehgal/URLShortnerDjango-/README.md

 Step 7: Create a limited user and give sudo privlidges

 run <b> adduser USERNAME <---pick anything here.
-Enter password and skip through the rest of the questions.
+Enter password and skip through the rest of the questions.</b>

-then run adduser USERNAME sudo</b>
+                                  then run <b> adduser USERNAME sudo</b>